 An especially good track: "Autumn Leaves"

 Wynton's career is odd, often frustrating, but also crucial in many ways.
-His dogmatic beliefs often cloud the fact that he's actually made some really good music, even if I personally believe that those same dogmatic beliefs have held him back in many respects.
+While his contributions to jazz education are unassailable, his dogmatic beliefs often cloud the fact that he's actually made some really good music, even if I personally believe that those same dogmatic beliefs have held him back in many respects.
 I maintain that my favorite Wynton solo comes from a track called "Fuller Love" off a live Jazz Messengers album, Keystone 3, made when Wynton was 21.
 He sounds totally uninhibited and just lets loose.
 It's great.

 10. Dave Douglas - The Infinite (2002)